 Tenders are generally used for higher-value contracts.
 So, the same benefits of relationships that apply to selling can apply to tendering.
 Your relationship may also be able to influence the tendering process i.e. help the prospect in deciding what specification to tender for.

-It has been said that if you can build a good business relationship prior to tender, in whatever way, it will increase your chance of winning the tender by up to 50%!
+It has been said that if you can build a good business relationship prior to tender, it will increase your chance of winning the tender by up to 50%!
 If you have a good relationship you are already way ahead of the competition.

 This relationship should be targeted to commence no less than 6 months prior to the bid coming out.
 This then gives the opportunity to start a dialogue.
 That will help you to get to grips with their needs, problems and aims.
 You can can then offer them a potential solution and test if they like it.
-You may have chance to invite to them site visits or demonstrations to prove that you can help them.
+Maybe you may can invite to them site visits or demonstrations to prove that you can help them.

 TIP: It is best to concentrate your efforts on the budget holder not the buyer.
 Procurement officers are often busy and focussed on their current projects, whereas the budget holder will have a vested interest in improving their department.